jhellerstein/cs286-sp24/index.md

 This course is designed for CS PhD students.
 CS grad students have priority for enrollment.
 If space permits, other qualified students may be allowed in.
 Prerequisites include
   * One of {CS262A, CS294-248}
   * CS186 or equivalent
-* All students will be admitted off the waitlist. **Interested students should fill out [the enrollment form](https://forms.gle/Dz9WTAWw7yeTXyD6A), regardless of prerequistes completed.**
-{: .announcement}

 <!-- * **Announcements**: [Piazza](https://piazza.com/class/k5mxqow7ugc42v) -->
 <!-- * **Sign Up** [Google Form at http://bit.ly/cs286-20](http://bit.ly/cs286-20) -->